Reclaim Therapy's Favorite Somatic Healing Tools

 Movement-Based Somatic Tools

-Your body needs to complete the stress response cycle, and sometimes that means moving the energy that's stuck.
+Your body needs to complete the stress response cycle, and sometimes that means moving the energy that’s stuck.
+Movement-based somatic healing tools help release tension stored in the body as a result of traumatic events.

 Shaking